Ampio Pharmaceuticals Inc. (AMPE) Reveals an Earnings Mystery

 Aegis Capital gave a rating of “Buy” to AMPE, setting the target price at $11 in the report published on September 25th of the previous year.

-During the last 5 trading sessions, AMPE fell by -6.54%, which changed the moving average for the period of 200-days by +231.02% in comparison to the 20-day moving average, which settled at $1.7230.
-In addition, Ampio Pharmaceuticals Inc. saw -10.06% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AMPE rose by +1.35%, which changed the moving average for the period of 200-days by +200.00% in comparison to the 20-day moving average, which settled at $1.6935.
+In addition, Ampio Pharmaceuticals Inc. saw -5.66% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for AMPE